Vashek (Vaclav) Matyas

 Usable security with respect to both end-user and advanced users (e.g., developers or admins).

 Fingerprint forgery training: Easy to learn, hard to perform brings some very interesting results on exposing computer science students to the art of fingerprint forgery and evaluating their results and perceptions.
+Our article Two-factor authentication time: How time-efficiency and time-satisfaction are associated with perceived security and satisfaction provides some very interesting results from the area of multifactor authentication methods usability.
 And our paper Investigating Installers of Security Software in 20 Countries: Individual-and Country-Level Differences brings some very interesting insights into. anti-malware software installation, motivation and other factors.
 We published some very interesting results about developers in our study Usability Insights from Establishing TLS Connections at IFIP SEC 2022 and about end-users in a viewpoint article Even if users do not read security directives, their behavior is not so catastrophic in the Communications of the ACM, and also in an article Usable and secure?
 User perception of four authentication methods for mobile banking in the Computers & Security (Elsevier) journal.
 Our work in the second domain was presented in the extended version - Will You Trust This TLS Certificate?
 Perceptions of People Working in IT of our ACSAC 2019 paper, and related matters also in our paper Why Johnny the Developer Can't Work with Public Key Certificates: An Experimental Study of OpenSSL Usability at RSA Cryptographers' Track 2018.
 Work in the first domain brought interesting findings like Experimental large-scale review of attractors for detection of potentially unwanted applications in Computers & Security or A large-scale comparative study of beta testers and standard users in the Communications of the ACM.

 International Journal of Information Security (Springer), where I'm member of the Editorial Board.